Legislative violence: 27 November 2020

-Legislators from the Kuomintang party threw pig guts and brawled with other lawmakers as they tried to stop the premier, Su Tseng-chang, from taking questions regarding the easing of US pork imports.
+Legislators from the KMT threw pig guts and brawled with other lawmakers as they tried to stop Premier Su Tseng-chang from taking questions regarding the easing of US pork imports.

+20 May 2024

+A brawl broke out after the KMT-dominated Legislative Yuan voted in favor of highly controversial legislative reform bills.
+Chung Chia-pin, Chiu Chih-wei, Chuang Jui-hsiung, Puma Shen and Wu Tsung-hsien were hospitalized following the incident.

+20 December 2024

+A brawl broke out after KMT lawmakers tried to regain control over the Speaker's chair, which had been occupied overnight by DPP lawmakers trying to prevent the passage of legislative reform bills.

 Thailand

-30 May 2012

 There has been legislative violence in the National Assembly of Thailand.

 Tunisia

 16 January 2019

-Violent clashes between members of the Assembly of the Representatives of the People.
+There have been violent clashes between members of the Assembly of the Representatives of the People.

 7 December 2020

-Members of the far-right Al Karama Coalition assaulted lawmakers from the Democratic Bloc.
-One MP had a bleeding face, another appeared unconscious.
-Reason for the fight reportedly was a misogynistic statement by Karama's deputy Mohammed Affes from the week before.
+Members of the far-right Dignity Coalition assaulted lawmakers from the Democratic Bloc.
+One MP had a bleeding face; another appeared unconscious.
+The reason for the fight reportedly was a misogynistic statement by Karama's deputy, Mohammed Affes, from the week before.

 18 June 2021

-Abir Moussi, the outspoken leader of the opposition Al-Dustur al-Hurr party, was slapped and kicked as she was filming a parliamentary session on her mobile phone.
+Abir Moussi, the outspoken leader of the opposition Free Destourian Party, was slapped and kicked as she was filming a parliamentary session on her mobile phone.

 Turkey

 There has been legislative violence during Grand National Assembly sessions, including: